-- Shut down networker (exit networker and, as superuser, type nsr_shutdown). - Force the system log demon, syslogd, to close its log files in the index directory: edit file /etc/syslog.conf to comment out the NetWorker-added lines, then send the syslogd process a hang-up (hup) signal.
-See syslog.conf(5), syslogd(1M), and kill(1). - Expand the index file system (use sysadm to unmount, expand, and mount the file system.) - Force syslogd to start logging files in the expanded file system (remove the comment characters from the NetWorker lines in /etc/syslog.conf and send syslogd a hang-up signal). - Restart the networker demons (type nsrd). - Restart NetWorker (type networker&). - Re-run the backup
+- Shut down networker (exit networker and, as superuser, type nsr_shutdown). - Force the system log daemon, syslogd, to close its log files in the index directory: edit file /etc/syslog.conf to comment out the NetWorker-added lines, then send the syslogd process a hang-up (hup) signal.
+See syslog.conf(5), syslogd(1M), and kill(1). - Expand the index file system (use sysadm to unmount, expand, and mount the file system.) - Force syslogd to start logging files in the expanded file system (remove the comment characters from the NetWorker lines in /etc/syslog.conf and send syslogd a hang-up signal). - Restart the NetWorker daemons (type /usr/sbin/init.d/rc.networker start). - Restart NetWorker (type networker&). - Re-run the backup

-5.7 Using NetWorker with the CLARiiON Tape Array
+5.10 Using NetWorker with the CLARiiON Tape Array

-Before NetWorker can use a tape volume, you must label the volume using the Operation->Label or Operation->Label and Mount selection in the graphical interface or the mm command in the terminal interface.
+Before NetWorker can use a tape volume, you must label the volume using the Operation->Label or Operation->Label and Mount selection in the graphical interface or the nsrmm command in the terminal interface.
 NetWorker writes the label you supply on the tape and records it in the online indexes: you should affix an adhesive label to the tape.
-Labels allow Net-Worker to prompt for the tape it needs to fulfill a restoration request.
+Labels allow NetWorker to prompt for the tape it needs to fulfill a restoration request.